rossriley/stack-aura-router/README.md

 ### Contributions Welcome

-This is a relatively new project in early alpha stage, although it's being used in the wil by a few fairly large projects.
+This is a relatively new project in early alpha stage, although it's being used in the wild by a few fairly large projects.
 Pull requests / ideas for improvement are most welcome.